by Marco Stahlhut

 “Many Western politicians and intellectuals say that Islamist terrorism has nothing to do with Islam.
 What is your view, as leader of the world’s largest organization of Sunni Muslims, the Nahdlatul Ulama of Indonesia?

 “‘Western politicians should stop pretending that extremism and terrorism have nothing to do with Islam.
 There is a crystal clear relationship between fundamentalism, terror and the basic assumptions of Islamic orthodoxy.
 So long as we lack consensus regarding this matter, we cannot attain final victory over fundamentalist violence within Islam.
 Radical Islamic movements are nothing new.
 They’ve appeared again and again throughout our own history in Indonesia.
 The West must stop ascribing any and all discussion of these issues to ‘Islamophobia.’
 Or do people want to accuse me—an Islamic scholar—of being an Islamophobe, too?’”
+Read the full article (PDF).

 by Joe Cochrane